 a tiny pinch of hinga or asafoetida powder

 ½ tsp salt or to taste

-1 tsp of jaggery or to taste
+1 tsp of jaggery or sugar or to taste

 3/4 cup peeled and finely chopped red onion